vertexproject/synapse/docs/synapse/userguides/data_model_form_categories.rst

   the specific host where the process ran, the program that wrote the file to disk, the process that launched the program, the time the execution occurred, the file that was written, the file’s path, and so on.
-While all of these elements could be used to create a comp form, in the "real world" not all of this data may be available in all cases, making a guid a better option for forms such as ``it:exec:file.write``.
+While all of these elements could be used to create a comp form, in the "real world" not all of this data may be available in all cases, making a guid a better option for forms such as ``it:exec:file:write``.

 .. _form-generic: